Red Lanterns (Boxer Uprising)

-The Red Lanterns (红灯照 (紅燈照, Hóng Dēng Zhào)) were the women's fighting groups organized by village women who were not allowed to join the men's groups during the Boxer Uprising of 1900.
-Villagers said these women had supernatural powers and were called upon to perform tasks which the male Boxers could not.
+The Red Lanterns (红灯照 (紅燈照, Hóng Dēng Zhào)) were a women's fighting group organized during the Boxer Uprising of 1900.
+Villagers said these women had supernatural powers which helped to protect the male Boxers and fight against foreign enemies.

 Background

 Unlike the Taiping rebels but like many Chinese folk sects such as the White Lotus Sect, Boxer ideology forbade contact with women.
 Boxer discipline in its strictest form did not allow sexual contact with or even looking at a woman for fear that the female's polluting yin would destroy the invulnerability ritual.

-Nevertheless, women organized parallel units: The Red Lanterns (Hongdeng zhao, i.e. "Red Lanterns Shining"), for younger women, "Blue Lanterns" (Landeng zhao) for middle-aged women, and Black Lanterns (Heideng zhao) for elderly women.
-The Red Lanterns ranged in age from twelve to eighteen, did not set their hair in the traditional way and did not bind their feet.
+Women organized parallel units to the Boxers: The Red Lanterns (Hongdeng zhao, i.e. "Red Lanterns Shining") for younger women, "Blue Lanterns" (Landeng zhao) for middle-aged women, and Black Lanterns (Heideng zhao) for elderly women.
+Red Lanterns were anywhere from eleven to seventeen years old.

+It is likely that the Red Lanterns had little day-to-day contact with the Boxers.
+Due to the negative associations with childbirth, adult Chinese women were seen as polluted or ritually unclean.
+Their young age, combined with limited access to a reliable food source, meant that most Red Lanterns were likely premenstrual, or presumed to be by the community.
+Their special powers were deemed to be a result of this pure prepubescent and pre-childbirth state.
+Another argument speculates that their power was greater than the Boxers because "women, though polluted (or perhaps, because polluted), possessed extraordinary powers."
+Nevertheless, because they were young women, their powers were generally seen as less fallible than the Boxers'.

+Regardless of the reasons for their powers, these young women were able to live outside of traditional Confucian expectations.
+For example, the Red Lanterns did not set their hair in the traditional way and did not bind their feet.
 They wore red coats and trousers, red hats, and red shoes, and each carried a red lantern.
-They were convinced that they could leap up to heaven when they waved their red fans.
-They were trained for up to five months in order to cultivate their powers.